JimmyKenMerchant/RaspberryPi/README.md

 	bne print32_string_error
 ```

 * If you assign five arguments and over to call a function, push the value to stack.
-For example, a function fb32_char needs six arguments.
+For example, a function fb32_char in share/aloha_raspi/system32/library/fb32.s needs six arguments.
 Before calling this functions, char_width and char_height, fifth and sixth arguments are pushed.
 After calling this functions, stack pointer is retrieved through `add sp, sp, #8` (two words backed).
 Error is tested before popping values to r0 - r3.

 ```assembly
 	/* Auto (Local) Variables, but just Aliases */